-Example 11 Company stock options are received by the employee as a benefit of employment, but they can be exercised only after 5 years, and provided that the employee is employed with Employer at the end of the 5 year period.
-Wife receives Grant One of 1000 options in July of 2000.
-Wife marries in January of 2003.
-Wife receives Grant Two of 1000 options in January 2004.
-Wife received Grant Three of 1000 options in November of 2007, with the employer expressly stating it is a bonus for work performed in 2007.
-Parties divorce in December of 2007.
-What is the characterization of each grant?
+Company stock options are received by the employee as a benefit of employment, but they can be exercised only after 3 years, and provided that the employee is employed with Employer at the end of the 3 year period.
+W receives Grant One of 1000 options on January 1, 2010.
+W marries on January 1, 2013.
+W receives Grant Two of 1000 options on January 1, 2014.
+W is to receive Grant Three of 1000 options in November of 2017.
+Parties divorce in January of 2017.
+What is the characterization of the stock options?

-4. Keogh's, SEP's, and IRA's Self-

-created trust tax sheltered accounts such as Keogh's, SEP's and IRA's, though technically trusts, are treated like regular accounts, for tracing purposes.
-Where the trust funds are invested in cash or CD's, the balance in the account on the date of marriage is separate property, and all interest accumulated during marriage is community property.
-Where the trust corpus is invested in assets with fluctuating value, a more complicated effort to trace each individual asset may be required.
+- Keogh's, SEP's, and IRA's.
+Self-created tax-sheltered accounts such as Keogh's, SEP's and IRA's, though technically trusts, are treated like regular accounts, for tracing purposes.
+Where the funds are invested in cash or CD's, the balance in the account on the date of marriage is separate property, and all interest accumulated during marriage is community property.
+Where the wealth is invested in assets with fluctuating value, a more complicated effort to trace each individual asset may be required.
 In Hopf v.
 Hopf, 841 S.W.2d 898, 900 (Tex.
 App.--Houston [14th Dist.]
-1992, no writ), tracing as to IRA or Keogh account failed because the spouse presented no evidence showing the amount of the plan before marriage, on the date of marriage, or deposits and withdrawals during marriage.

-5. Texas Government Retirement

-Benefits A spouse's right to Texas government employee retirement benefits are community property according to the ordinary principles of retirement benefits.
+1992, no writ), tracing as to an IRA or Keogh account failed because the spouse presented no evidence showing the amount of the plan before marriage, on the date of marriage, or deposits and withdrawals during marriage. - 5.
+Texas Government Retirement Benefits.
+A spouse's right to Texas government employee retirement benefits are community property according to the ordinary principles of retirement benefits.
 Irving Fireman's Relief and Retirement Fund v.
 Sears, 803 S.W.2d 747, 749 (Tex.
 App.--Dallas 1990, no writ) (firemen's retirement benefits divisible upon divorce); Morgan v.
 Horton, 675 S.W.2d 602, 604 (Tex.
 App.--Dallas 1984, no writ) (teacher retirement funds divisible upon divorce); Collida v.
 Collida, 546 S.W.2d 708, 710 (Tex.
 Civ.
 App.--Beaumont 1977, writ dism'd) (firemen's retirement benefits divisible on divorce).